 Kayaking and paddleboarding are fantastic ways to get a workout while also enjoying the beautiful waterways in Gulf Shores and Orange Beach.
 Whether it’s a nice paddle out in the Gulf on a calm day or through the winding Backbay Blue Way, rivers and lakes, it’s easy to turn a two-hour trip into a whole day of calorie burning.

-For those who prefer to stay on dry land, Gulf State Park’s Hugh S. Branyon Backcountry Trail and the Bon Secour National Wildlife Refuge are two of the most popular spots for nature lovers to discover by biking or hiking.
-The Backcountry Trail has 28+ miles of paved trails that take visitors over six unique ecosystems.
-The park provides free bike rentals as do several other local businesses.
-The Wildlife Refuge has multiple paths to choose from including a one-mile, ADA accessible trail and a two and a half-mile unpaved path that leads hikers straight to the beach.
+For those who prefer to stay on dry land, Gulf State Park’s Hugh S. Branyon Backcountry Trail and the Bon Secour National Wildlife Refuge are two of the most popular spots for biking or hiking.
+The Backcountry Trail has 28 miles of paved trails that take visitors through nine diverse ecosystems.
+The park provides free bike rentals, for ages 16+, and several other local businesses offer rentals for adults and kids.
+The Wildlife Refuge has multiple paths to choose from, including a one-mile, ADA accessible trail and a two and a half-mile unpaved path that leads hikers straight to the beach.